Psalm 51: Musical settings

-Modern composers who have written notable settings of the Miserere include Michael Nyman, Arvo Pärt, and James MacMillan.
-References in secular popular music include the Antestor song "Mercy Lord", from the album Martyrium (1994), "In Manus Tuas" (Salvation 2003) by the group Funeral Mist, "White As Snow" (Winter 2008) by Jon Foreman, the song "Restore To Me" by Mac Powell and Candi Pearson-Shelton from Glory Revealed (2007).
-Bukas Palad Music Ministry includes their version of "Miserere" in their album Christify (2010).
-Modern Christian singer Keith Green put this psalm to music in the song "Create in Me a Clean Heart".
+Modern composers who have written notable settings of Psalm 51 include Michael Nyman, Arvo Pärt, and James MacMillan.
+References in secular popular music include the Antestor song "Mercy Lord", from the album Martyrium (1994), "In Manus Tuas" (Salvation 2003) by the group Funeral Mist, "White As Snow" (Winter 2008) by Jon Foreman, the song "Restore To Me" by Mac Powell Begin 2024 the Dutch women composer Annemieke Lustenhouwer completed a version for mixed four-part choir with harp accompaniment.